Episodes

 To contact us: media@riverlifefellowship.com

-Join us in Chapel Hill as Head Pastor Matthew Bollinger dives into the Biblical paradigm of marriage and how we should approach married life.
+Join us in Chapel Hill as Head Pastor Matthew Bollinger discusses the three essentials of love: love initiates, love demonstrates, and love activates.

 For more information, visit riverlifefellowship.com